 In other words, it’s not even necessary to be a feminist, or to see patriarchy as a cause of climate injustice, to understand that climate injustice is borne unequally.

 Reporting on women’s vulnerability to climate impacts risks reinforcing the disempowering women-as-victims narrative.
 We should counter that narrative: women simultaneously shoulder unfairly heavy burdens and exercise individual agency.
 Eschewing the women-as-victims narrative also opens up space for discussion of patriarchy’s confinement of men’s agency (see “toxic masculinity” and “man box,” above).

 Is climate injustice epiphenomenal of patriarchy?
 We may never really know.
 But it is difficult to conclude that patriarchy does not create conditions in which environmental degradation, and climate injustice in particular, thrives.

 If the larger climate-patriarchy connection is not always obvious, that may be in part because climate activists and feminists are not completely overlapping groups.
 And here’s the thing: feminists seem to embrace climate activism more often than climate activists embrace feminism.

-There are many possible reasons for this: because climate change affects everyone, even if women are currently more vulnerable than men; because it is still too easy for those of us worried about climate to focus exclusively on technology or economics and to ignore disparate impacts on human groups; because some climate activists worry that too much focus on gender, or other explicitly left projects, might further alienate would-be conservative allies; and so on.
-There is also a well-founded desire, among many of us, to focus on climate even at the expense of other issues we care about deeply, since climate change is quickly becoming a calamity and we have precious little time to avert its worst effects.
+There are many possible reasons for this: because climate change affects everyone, even if women are currently more vulnerable than men; because it is too easy for those of us worried about climate to focus exclusively on technology or economics; because some climate activists worry that attention to gender, or other explicitly left projects, might further alienate would-be conservative allies; and so on.
+There is also a well-founded desire, among many of us, to concentrate our energies on climate even at the expense of other issues we care about deeply, since climate destruction is quickly becoming a calamity and we have precious little time to avert its worst effects.

-It would be a shame if we let those considerations blind us to the possibility of using patriarchy — or white supremacy, or neoliberal capitalism — as a prism through which to view climate injustice and a point of entry for new battles, new arguments, and new allies.
+It would be a shame if we let those considerations blind us to the possibility of using patriarchy — or white supremacy, or neoliberal capitalism — as a prism through which to view climate injustice and as a point of entry for new arguments and allies.